 - Add remaining chicken broth to the pot and return to a boil.

-- Slowly add collard leaf ribbons, 1 big handful at a time, stirring in-between.
+- Slowly add chopped collard leaves, 1 big handful at a time, stirring in-between.

-- Add salt, pepper, molasses and red wine vinegar.
+- Add salt, pepper, molasses (or brown sugar) and red wine vinegar (or apple cider vinegar).
 Stir to combine.

 - Reduce heat to maintain a simmer.
-Cook for 50-55 minutes, or until leaves are tender (but not mushy!).
+Cover and cook for 1 hour, or until desired tenderness is reached.

-- Drain off pot liquor in a colander and serve.
+- Drain off pot liquor in a colander (if desired) and serve.

 - *6 to 8 slices thick cut bacon (diced) can be substituted for salt pork.